 In addition to performing, he devotes much of his time nurturing young students.
 Many of his students have won national competitions, performed with orchestras, and appeared at venues such as the Weill Hall at Carnegie Hall.
 He serves as the Chair of Piano Department at the Lindeblad School of Music in New Jersey.
 He has adjudicated at the Festival on the Lake and the North Shore Music Festival in British Columbia, the International Chopin Youth Competition in Houston, the Leschetizky Association Concerto Competition, and Connecticut State Music Teachers Association Competition.

-Wayne Weng is represented by Classics Alive Artists management.
+Wayne Weng is represented by Jean Schreiber Management.